LeetLLM

 A smaller model satisfies the schema but fills required enum fields with weak guesses.
 What should you change before loosening constraints?

 Keep the structure strict.
 First simplify the task, split the pipeline into smaller stages, add useful intermediate fields, or upgrade to a stronger model for the hard step.
-Then add semantic validation so a schema-valid but weak answer does not silently ship downstream.
+Then add semantic validation so a schema-valid but weak answer doesn't silently ship downstream.

 One strict-schema request is truncated, and another is refused.
 Which one is retryable?

-The truncation case is retryable because it is a transport or length failure.
-The refusal case is not retryable through a weaker parser because it is a policy result.
+The truncation case is retryable because it's a transport or length failure.
+The refusal case isn't retryable through a weaker parser because it's a policy result.
 Handle truncation with a bounded fallback or a larger token budget.
 Handle refusal with policy logic, escalation, or a controlled user-facing error.

 Common pitfalls